yarikoptic/yarikoptic/README.md

 📫 How to reach me: email me (one of the emails in all of my commits on github).
 I am also `yarikoptic` on Twitter and gmail.

 😄 Pronouns: he/him

+**Note**: my personal github.com/yarikoptic does not have that many interesting repositories.
+The vast majority are forks of repositories from project organizations.